 Traditional Moroccan architecture varies from region to region, but it is mostly comprised of two main things: Moroccan Traditions Aspects

-A Moroccan Riad is a building found primarily in Old Medinas, characterized by an interior garden/courtyard surrounded by individual private rooms.
-Riads are usually very minimalistically decorated on the outside, with very little windows (or none).
-However, on the inside, they are decorated and ornated with the most intricate works of Moroccan craftsmanship.
-The Riads have a symbolic meaning of beings one’s own little paradise, where he can rest from the business of the outside world after a long day of work.
+A Moroccan Riad is a building found primarily in Old Medinas, characterized by an interior garden/courtyard with individual private rooms around it.
+Riads usually have a minimalistic outside, with very little windows (or none).
+However, on the inside, the artisans decorate and ornate the riads with the most intricate works of Moroccan craftsmanship.
+The Riads have a symbolic meaning of being one’s own little paradise, where he can rest from the business of the outside world after a long day of work.
 Almost reminding you of a location from an Arabian Nights tail, you can experience this Moroccan tradition by spending a night at a genuine Riad turned into a guest house during your next trip to Morocco.